aleen42/PersonalWiki/Programming/JavaScript/object/object.md

 > The `Object.defineProperty()` method defines a new property directly on an object, or modifies an existing property on an object, and returns the object.

-And its syntax:
+The following is its syntax:

 > Object.defineProperty(*obj*, *prop*, *descriptor*)

-Is is the last parameter passed into the method, `descriptor`, which has given us the power to define a different property on an object, in comparison with using dotted/array-like assignment.
+It is the last parameter passed into the method, `descriptor`, which has given us the power to define a different property on an object, in comparison with using dotted/array-like assignment.
 When it comes to this parameter, we can only pass an object through it, which can be set with following specific properties:

 - **value**: the value of the property you want to define
-- **writable**: a boolean value for specifying whether the property of this object can be modify again (*Note: even if set with `false`, no error will be thrown if you try to modify the property*).
+- **writable**: a boolean value for specifying whether the property of this object can be modified again (*Note: even if set with `false`, no error will be thrown if you try to modify the property*).
 The default value is `false`.

 ```js
 const object = {};